DIY Scrappy Fabric Pencil Banner

 Step One: Cut the pieces for the banner.

-Download and print the free template from my Resource Library.
-You’ll find it under Sewing Patterns, Banners.
+Download the template from my shop.
 Cut the tan pencil from the template and use it to trace five pencils on the stiffened tan felt.
 You can fit four pencils on each piece of tan felt.

 Use the rest of the template to cut the appliqué pieces.
-Lay a sheet of fusible interfacing Wonder Under, paper side up, over the template and trace the remaining pieces.
+Lay a sheet of fusible interfacing, paper side up, over the template and trace the remaining pieces.
 Repeat for each pennant you plan to include in your banner.
 I included five pencils in mine.

 Iron the interfacing pieces to the wrong side of the fabric scraps.
 Then cut around the pattern pieces along the pattern lines.